google/strict-csp/strict-csp-html-webpack-plugin/README.md

 | `enableTrustedTypes` | `true`  | When `true`, enables [trusted types](https://web.dev/trusted-types) for additional protections against DOM XSS attacks. |
 | `enableUnsafeEval`   | `false` | When `true`, enables [unsafe-eval](https://web.dev/strict-csp/) in case you cannot remove all uses of `eval()`.         |

 ## FAQ

 ### Does this plugin protect my users from XSS attacks?

-It helps, but it's not enough.

-To protect your site from XSS, first of all, make sure to sanitize user input.
-Some frameworks do this by default.
-A strict CSP is an extra security layer (also called "defense-in-depth" technique) that helps mitigate XSS attacks in case there's a sanitization bug, or other XSS bug, in your application or dependency.
-A strict CSP prevents the execution of malicious scripts in case they make it to your application.
+A CSP offers an *extra* layer of security (also called "defense-in-depth" technique) to mitigate XSS attacks.
+It's not a replacement for properly escaping user-controlled data and sanitizing user input.

+Now, this plugin sets a hash-based **strict** CSP.
+While this does remove several common XSS attack surfaces, it doesn't guarantee that your application is XSS-free.

+To cover most of the XSS attack surface, we recommend to also enable [Trusted Types](https://web.dev/trusted-types/) (DOM XSS).

 ### Where should I use this plugin?

-This plugin is best-suited for single-page applications.
+This plugin is best-suited for use in single-page applications that are served statically.
-If you have server-side logics, use a [nonce-based strict CSP](https://web.dev/strict-csp/#step-1:-decide-if-you-need-a-nonce-or-hash-based-csp) instead.
+If you are rendering HTML on the server-side, you will also have to consider stored and reflected XSS.
+In this case we recommend using a [nonce-based strict CSP](https://web.dev/strict-csp#step-1:-decide-if-you-need-a-nonce-or-hash-based-csp) instead.

-### How does this plugin differ from [csp-html-webpack-plugin](https://www.npmjs.com/package/csp-html-webpack-plugin)?
+### How does this plugin, **strict**-csp-html-webpack-plugin, differ from [csp-html-webpack-plugin](https://www.npmjs.com/package/csp-html-webpack-plugin)?

-This plugin focuses on one thing: it sets up a [strict CSP](https://web.dev/strict-csp), that is, an efficient defense-in-depth mechanism against XSS attacks.
+This plugin **strict**-csp-html-webpack-plugin focuses on one thing: it mitigates XSS vulnerabilities.
+It does so by setting up a [strict CSP](https://web.dev/strict-csp), that is, an efficient defense-in-depth mechanism against XSS attacks.

-csp-html-webpack-plugin is more flexible.
+It automatically sets up a secure CSP and frees you from manual configurations.

+csp-html-webpack-plugin on the other hand, has a numbers of options to choose from.
 If you're using a CSP for other purposes than XSS mitigation, check out [csp-html-webpack-plugin](https://www.npmjs.com/package/csp-html-webpack-plugin).
+Note that at the moment, static nonces risk making csp-html-webpack-plugin's CSP bypassable, though this may be resolved in the future.

 ### I already have a CSP on my site, with an allowlist*.
 Should I consider using this plugin?
 *An allowlist CSP looks as follows: `default-src https://cdn.example https://site1.example https://site2.example;`.